thomasborde94/holbertonschool-shell/basics/README.md

 8-firstdelete deletes the file betty
-9-firstdeletion deletes a specific directory in another specific directory 10-back gets you back to the previous working directory
+9-firstdeletion deletes a specific directory in another specific directory 10-back gets you back to the previous working directory 11-lists displays lists from current and parent directory 12-file_type displays the type of a specific file